utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Convert a string into JSON

 Enables the string to be formatted into JSON so it can be queried with FQL.
-This assume you have the following string `{"Feedback Type":"Bug Report"}` stored as a variable named `input`.
+This assumes you have the following string `{"Feedback Type":"Bug Report"}` stored as a variable named `input`.

 ### FQL